A Beginner's Guide to DIY Car Repair

 No matter what, don’t dive head-first into your next major auto repair.
 You’ll need to prepare beforehand.

 The first step is to find a place to work on your vehicle.
 Many apartment complexes frown on DIY vehicle maintenance, so if you rent, your projects may be limited.
-The best option is, of course, the home garage.
+The best option is a home garage.
 If you have one, clean it out ahead of time.
 Give yourself ample room to work around your vehicle and a fairly clean floor to lie on.

 Next up you’ll need a few tools, regardless of the repair in question.
 Keep your garage stocked with: